SolaceProducts/solace-java-spring-boot/README.md

     cd solace-java-spring-boot
     mvn package

 This will build the auto-configuration jar and associated sample.

+Note: As currently setup, the build requires Java 1.8.
+If you want to use another older version of Java adjust the build accordingly.

 ## Contributing